siemens/kas/docs/userguide.rst

 - jsonschema Python 3 package
 - PyYAML Python 3 package (optional, for yaml file support)

-If you need Python 2 support consider sending patches.
-The most obvious place to start is to use the trollius package instead of the asyncio.

 To install kas into your python site-package repository, run::

     $ sudo pip3 install .